Kingston Twin Ovals: Tasmania Football Club

 In May 2023, the AFL announced it had approved the awarding of a 19th license to Tasmania, and subsequently the Tasmania Football Club (nicknamed the Devils) was formed.
-The club is scheduled to compete in the AFL competition from 2028.
+The club will compete in the AFL competition from 2028.
 The club and state government assessed several options for a training and administrative headquarters to accommodate the team.
-In November 2024 the government announced the Kingston Twin Ovals had been selected over the Rosny Parklands on Hobart's eastern shore as the preferred site for the club's training facilities.
-The government, club and AFL will contribute $70 million to expand the site to 9,000 square miles and incorporate two more ovals, a gym, aquatic centre, recovery areas, and indoor training and administrative facilities, providing a permanent home for the club's AFL and AFL Women's (AFLW) teams.
+In November 2024, the government announced the Kingston Twin Ovals had been selected over the Rosny Parklands on Hobart's eastern shore as the preferred site for the club's training facilities.
+The government, club and AFL will contribute $70 million to expand the site to 9,000 square meters and incorporate two more ovals, a gym, aquatic centre, recovery areas, and indoor training and administrative facilities, providing a permanent home for the club's AFL and AFL Women's (AFLW) teams.
 Construction is expected to conclude by October 2027.

 After completion, the Devils will have exclusive use of the existing football oval and share the existing cricket oval (which will have its centre wicket removed) with the Tigers, who will use this oval as their match-day football oval.
 The two new ovals will have cricket wickets installed and be used by the local cricket club and for lower grade matches.
 Plans for the precinct were unveiled by the government in October 2025.
+The precinct received approval from the Kingborough Council in July 2026, with constricton commencing later in the month.